-These principles have been adopted by the Board of Directors (the "Board") of Vonage Holdings Corp. (the "Company") for the purpose of establishing the corporate governance policies pursuant to which the Board intends to conduct its oversight of the management of the Company in accordance with its fiduciary responsibilities.
-The principles should be applied in a manner consistent with all applicable laws and stock exchange rules and the Company's certificate of incorporation and bylaws, each as amended and in effect from time to time.
-The principles provide a framework for the conduct of the Board's business.
-The Board may modify or make exceptions to the principles from time to time in its discretion and consistent with its duties and responsibilities to the Company and its stockholders.
+The Board of Directors (the “Board”) of Vonage Holdings Corp. (the “Company”) adopted these principles for establishing the corporate governance policies pursuant to which the Board conducts its oversight of Company management in accordance with its fiduciary responsibilities (the “Principles”).
+The Principles are applied in a manner consistent with all applicable laws, stock exchange rules, and the Company’s Certificate of Incorporation and By-laws, each as amended and in effect from time to time.
+The Principles provide a framework for the conduct of the Board’s business.
+The Board may modify or make exceptions to the Principles from time to time in its discretion and consistent with its duties and responsibilities to the Company and its stockholders.

 I. Director Responsibilities

 The role of the Board is to manage and direct the affairs of the Company in the Company’s best interests, including the interest of its stockholders, its long-term health, and overall success of the business.
 The Board delegates the day-to-day management of the Company to the Chief Executive Officer (the “CEO”) and other senior executives of the Company, and provides guidance to and oversight of management.

 The Board fulfills its responsibilities (directly or by delegating certain responsibilities to its committees) by:

 - Providing oversight of the formulation of the long term strategic, financial, and organizational goals of the Company and the plans designed to achieve those goals.

 - Reviewing and approving standards and policies to ensure that the Company is committed to achieving its objectives through the maintenance of high standards of responsible conduct and ethics.

 - Evaluating the performance of the Company and its senior management and taking appropriate action, including removal, when warranted.

 - Evaluating the Company’s compensation programs on a regular basis and determining the compensation of its senior executives through its Compensation Committee.